On the semiampleness of the positive part of CKM Zariski decompositions: Introduction

-A very important tool to understand the asymptotic behaviour of a line bundle is the Zariski decomposition.
+A very useful tool, that can be used when trying to investigate the finite generation of graded rings $R(X,D)$, is the Zariski decomposition.

-A $\Q$-Cartier divisor $D$ on a projective variety $X$ admits a $\Q$-Zariski decomposition in the sense of Cutkosky-Kawamata-Moriwaki (or a $\Q$-CKM Zariski decomposition) $D=P+N$ if \begin{itemize} \item $P$ and $N$ are $\Q$-Cartier divisors; \item $P$ is nef and $N$ is effective; \item There exists an integer $k>0$ such that $kD$ and $kP$ are integral divisors and for every $m \in \N$ the natural map is bijective. \end{itemize}
+We say that a $\Q$-Cartier divisor $D$ on $X$ admits a $\Q$-Zariski decomposition in the sense of Cutkosky-Kawamata-Moriwaki (or a $\Q$-CKM Zariski decomposition) $D=P+N$ if \begin{itemize} \item $P$ and $N$ are $\Q$-Cartier divisors; \item $P$ is nef and $N$ is effective; \item There exists an integer $k>0$ such that $kD$ and $kP$ are integral divisors and for every $m \in \N$ the natural map is bijective. \end{itemize}

 Every pseudoeffective divisor on a smooth projective surface admits a Zariski decomposition (see \cite{Fuj79}).
-On the other hand in higher dimension there exist big divisors such that no birational pullbacks admit a Zariski decomposition, as shown by Cutkosky in \cite{Cut86}, even if we allow $P$ and $N$ to be $\R$-divisors (see\cite{Nak04}).
+On the other hand in higher dimension there exist big divisors such that no birational pullbacks admit a Zariski decomposition even if we allow $P$ and $N$ to be $\R$-divisors (see\cite{Nak04}).

-If $D$ admits a $\Q$-CKM Zariski decomposition, then, up to pass to a multiple, the graded ring $R(X,D):=\bigoplus_{m \in \N} H^0(X,\mathcal{O}_X(mD))$ is isomorphic to $R(X,P)$, so that in order to check its finite generation it suffices to study the finite generation of the ring associated to the nef divisor $P$.
-This implies that the semiampleness of $P$, the so-called positive part of the Zariski decomposition of $D$, is a sufficient condition for the finite generation of $R(X,D)$.
-See \cite[(9.11)]{Mor87} for the importance of the Zariski decomposition in the context of the \textit{Abundance Conjecture}.

-Our starting point is the main theorem of the paper \cite{Kaw87}.
-(A trivial generalization of) Kawamata's theorem says that: \begin{theorem}[Kawamata] Let $X$ be a normal projective variety and let $\D$ be a Weil effective $\Q$-divisor such that $(X,\D)$ is a KLT pair.
-If $D$ is a $\Q$-Cartier divisor such that \begin{description} \item[A] $D$ is big; \item[B]$aD-(K_X+\D)$ is nef for some rational number $a\geq 0$; \item[C] $D$ admits a $\Q$-CKM Zariski decomposition $D=P+N$; \end{description} then the positive part $P$ is semiample, so that $R(X,D)$ is finitely generated. \end{theorem}